-- 1.1.
-The rights of organization of Formula 1 races and championships are owned and ruled by the UIM which has granted the management of the competition to the UIM Council. - The Council may update these rules whenever necessary on request of the F1 Daily Management Committee. - 1.2.
+1.1.
+The rights of organization of Formula 1 races and championships are owned and ruled by the UIM which has granted the management of the competition to the UIM Council.
+The Council may update these rules whenever necessary on request of the F1 Daily Management Committee.

+1.2.
 The Formula 1 daily Management Committee is responsible for the championship daily management.
-This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners' representative (1 vote), and the drivers representative (1 vote only on safety issues).
+This committee is composed of the Promoter (1 vole), the Formula 1 Committee Chairman (casting vole), the team owners' representative (1 vole), and the drivers representative (1 vole) vole) and the drivers representative (1 vole) vole).